MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_08-Manage_Virtual_Machines.md

 ### Review
 In this lab, you have:
-+ Deployed zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template
++ Deployed zone-resilient Azure virtual machines by using the Azure portal and an Azure Resource Manager template.
-+ Configured Azure virtual machines by using virtual machine extensions
++ Configured Azure virtual machines by using virtual machine extensions.
-+ Scaled compute and storage for Azure virtual machines
++ Scaled compute and storage for Azure virtual machines.
-+ Deployed zone-reslient Azure virtual machine scale sets by using the Azure portal
++ Deployed zone-resilient Azure virtual machine scale sets by using the Azure portal.
-+ Configured Azure virtual machine scale sets by using virtual machine extensions
++ Configured Azure virtual machine scale sets by using virtual machine extensions.
-+ Scaled compute and storage for Azure virtual machine scale sets
++ Scaled compute and storage for Azure virtual machine scale sets.